Massey Ferguson: Overview of tractor models

 In the 2000s, the Massey Ferguson range included the 8600 series (limited markets), 5400 (limited markets), 5700S, 6700S, 7700S, and 8700S series tractors.
 New generation AGCO Power engines 8700 S Series provided levels of torque and horse-power unsurpassed in conventional tractor design, from the minimum of fuel.
 AGCO POWER 6 cylinder 8.4 L engines generated power from 270 to 405 hp.(AGCO Beauvais France) Massey Ferguson tractor production factories also built tractors marketed by AGCO under the "Challenger" brand, and also specific model ranges for Iseki.

 In July 2020, Massey Ferguson launched the change of the tractor lineup, starting with the 8S Series that replaced the 7700S range.

 In 2021, more models were launched.
 In January, the 5S Series and in September the 6S Series and 7S Series.
 This change also brought a new model numbering.
 For example, an MF 5S.105 – the "5S" stands for the series and the last three digits stands for the maximum power.

 In 2022, Massey Ferguson presented the new compact tractor 1700M Series and the new specialized tractor 3S Series.

+At Agritechnica in November 2023, Massey Ferguson announced the release of the 9S series, ranging in power from 285 to 425 horsepower.

+In April 2025, the 5M series of tractors was annouced ranging in horsepower from 95-145 to replace the 5700 and 6700 Global series.

+In May 2025, the 1M series was released to replace the 1500 series sub-compact tractor.

 Product images

-Former Logos
+Former logos

 Massey Ferguson is the most widely sold brand of agricultural machinery in the world.
 The brand designs were licensed to a variety of companies including: